kurrent-io/documentation/docs/getting-started/use-cases/outbox/tutorial-3.md

    The code shows a key part of an event processing pipeline that:

-   1. Processes subscription messages from KurrentDB event store's `$ce-order` stream
+   - Processes subscription messages from KurrentDB event store's `$ce-order` stream

-   2. Performs filtering by:
+   - Performs filtering by:
       - Skipping non-event messages
       - Skipping messages where the subscription isn't found
       - Only processing "order-placed" events

-   3. Handles order events by:
+   - Handles order events by:
       - Deserializing the event data into an `OrderPlaced` object
-      - Starting order fulfillment by calling repository.StartOrderFulfillment()
+      - Starting order fulfillment by calling `repository.StartOrderFulfillment()`

-   4. Acknowledges successful processing with await subscription.Ack(e) to tell the consumer group to send the next event
+   - Acknowledges successful processing with `subscription.Ack()` to tell the consumer group to send the next event

-   ::: tip
+   ::: info
-   It is important to send an acknowledge message to the consumer group, otherwise KurrentDB will assume the consumer has not received it yet and will retry.
+   It is important to send an acknowledge message to the consumer group via `subscription.Ack()` after the event is processed successfully.
+Otherwise KurrentDB will assume the consumer has not received it yet and will retry.
    :::

 4. Run this command in the terminal to open the OrderFulfillmentRepository class used to insert an order fulfillment record in PostgreSQL: